ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_station/readme_obs_insitu_xmldatamart_en.md

 Yesterday's summary is generated at 8, 11, 14, 25, 35 and 50 minutes past each hour.
 The file is overwritten by every new version, until the last one created.
 The last one remaining on the server is the last created within the day indicated in the file name.
 For every day, a file is kept for 30 days on the server.

-This file provides a list of all available stations for the selected province/territory displaying:
+This file provides a list of all available stations for the selected province/territory displaying :
 * Yesterday's Hot and Cold spots for Canada
 * Yesterday's Hot and Cold spots for the selected province/territory
 * Yesterday's record values for highest and lowest temperature, rain and snow amount for each station available